Welfare Check-Ins: Keeping Lone Workers Connected and Safe

 Configuring Check-In Intervals

 Balance safety against annoyance.
-Check-ins that are too frequent become background noise—guards dismiss them without thinking.
+Check-ins that are too frequent become background noise—guards dismiss them without thinking, defeating the purpose.
+The system should feel protective, not intrusive.

 Making Check-Ins Meaningful